Des Moines' Annual Science Fiction, Fantasy, and Gaming Convention

 The deadline to sign-up to run your own panel is March 1, 2019.
 We will accept submissions after March 1, but we will not be able to guarantee fitting you on the schedule.
 If you would like to run a panel, workshop, gaming session, or some other programming at DemiCon 30 please sign-up.

-The program grid for DemiCon 30 will be available as we get closer to the convention.
+The program grid for DemiCon 30 is now available online.
 The grid will be updated if any changes are made.
 For final convention program schedule please refer to the printed program grid that will be included in your registration packet at check-in.

 It’s been 30 years since DemiCon had it’s first convention in 1990.
 Many things have changed but a lot has stayed the same as that we are family.
 Come join the Des Moines Science Fiction Society as we enjoy a weekend of fun, learning, charity, and celebration.
 We will be celebrating the past with special events as well as contests through the weekend.
 So get your time traveling gear on and let’s have fun in the past, present and future!